anschelsc/pydp/README.md

 [Dissociated Press](http://en.wikipedia.org/wiki/Dissociated_press) written in python3.

-At the moment all options are controlled by four variables at the top of the source file:
+At the moment all options are controlled by four variables at the top of `pydp.py`

 * `bywords` controls whether the program will dissociate by words (`True`) or by characters (`False`).